 If, your Boss doesn’t allow you to move to other Department or, once there you see no option of getting promoted in 1 year (after 1 year of hard work) you’ll look for another Job Position (in other company) with more responsibility.

 - You’d still have a whole year for doing so (or 2 if your Boss doesn’t allow you to leave).

 You can notice that, in this example, you would be doing a GROW-ROW strategy:

 - If your boss doesn’t allow you to move, you’ll re-assess your Reality, Options and Will, outside your company.

 - If you get to move to other department, you’ll re-assess your options in one year.

-Not verifying the real chances of success, the reality, is one of the most common mistakes you can make when setting goals.
+Not checking the Real chances of Success, is one of the most Common Mistakes you can make when setting goals.

 - What you have.